 The operational support requirements necessary to meet the settlement obligations of Sponsored Members and Customers of Agent Clearing Members are satisfied through requirements that NSCC has placed on the Sponsoring Member and Agent Clearing Member.
 NSCC Rule 2C provides that a Sponsored Member shall appoint its Sponsoring Member to act as agent with respect to the Sponsored Member's satisfaction of its settlement obligations and for performing all functions and receiving reports and information set forth in the Rules.
 NSCC Rule 2D provides that an Agent Clearing Member acts solely as the agent of its Customers in connection with the clearing of Agent Clearing Member Transactions; however, the Agent Clearing Member remains fully liable for the performance of all obligations to NSCC.
-Therefore, the Sponsored Members and Customers of Agent Clearing Members use their Sponsoring Members' and Agent Clearing Members' operational capability to satisfy their funds and securities settlement obligations.
-Sponsoring Members and Agent Clearing Members are subject to the same robust operational capability membership requirements as full-service NSCC Members.
+Therefore, the Sponsored Members and Customers of Agent Clearing Members use their Sponsoring Members' and Agent Clearing Members are subject to the same robust operational capability membership requirements as full-service NSCC Members.

 Similar to the operational support requirements, NSCC ultimately relies on the financial resources of the Sponsoring Member to ensure that the funds and securities settlement obligations of its Sponsored Members will be met if the Sponsored Members, who are principally liable to NSCC for such obligations, should fail to meet them for any reason.
 The Sponsoring Member is unconditionally liable to NSCC under the Sponsoring Member Guaranty to satisfy such obligations and failing to satisfy such obligations is grounds for NSCC to cease to act for the Sponsoring Member both in its capacity as a Sponsoring Member as well as in its capacity as a full-service NSCC Member.
-Similarly, the Agent Clearing Member is fully liable for the performance of all financial obligations to NSCC arising in connection with Agent Clearing Member.
-Transactions and failing to satisfy such obligations is grounds for NSCC to cease to act for the Agent Clearing Member.
+Similarly, the Agent Clearing Member is fully liable for the performance of all financial obligations to NSCC arising in connection with Agent Clearing Member Transactions and failing to satisfy such obligations is grounds for NSCC to cease to act for the Agent Clearing Member.

-Principle 19: Tiered participation arrangements; CCAS 17Ad-22(e)(19)
+Principle 19: Tiered participation arrangements; CCAS 17ad-22(e)(19)